Use of force in killing of four IRA men ‘not justified’ – coroner

 He also rejected the soldiers’ claims that the IRA members opened fire in the car park, saying they were “demonstrably untrue”.

-Mr Justice Humphreys went on to say that reports created by the police force in the aftermath, including those provided to government ministers, referred to simultaneous firing and a firefight.
+Mr Justice Humphreys went on to say that reports created by the SAS and the police force in the aftermath, including those provided to government ministers, referred to simultaneous firing and a firefight.

 He said these statements were “demonstrably untrue and must have been known to be untrue”.